17 Refractory periods

 - Explain the impact of absolute and relative refractory periods on the activity of a neuron.

-An action potential takes place within approximately 2 milliseconds (Figure 17.1).
-While an action potential is in progress, another one cannot be initiated.
-This effect is referred to as the refractory period.
+An action potential takes place in about 2 milliseconds (Figure 17.1).
+During this time, the neuron is unable to initiate another action potential, a phenomenon known as the refractory period.
 There are two phases of the refractory period: the absolute refractory period and the relative refractory period.
 During the absolute refractory period, another action potential will not start.
-This is because of the inactivation gate of the voltage-gated Na+ channel.
-Once the Na+ channel is back to its resting conformation, a new action potential could be started during the hyperpolarization phase, but only by a stronger stimulus than the one that initiated the current action potential.

 Absolute refractory period

 The absolute refractory period is a brief period during which a neuron is unresponsive to any additional stimuli, regardless of their strength.
 This refractory period occurs immediately after the initiation of an action potential and is crucial for maintaining the orderly transmission of signals in the nervous system.
 The absolute refractory period is primarily a consequence of the inactivation of voltage-gated sodium channels.
-These channels are responsible for the rapid influx of sodium ions that depolarize the neuron’s membrane and generate an action potential.
+These channels allow sodium ions to rapidly enter the neuron, triggering depolarization and the action potential.
 Following depolarization, the voltage-gated sodium channels undergo a conformational change, entering an inactivated state where they are temporarily unable to reopen.
 This inactivation prevents the influx of additional sodium ions, making it physiologically impossible for the neuron to generate another action potential during this brief but critical period.
 The absolute refractory period ensures the directionality of signal propagation and prevents the occurrence of overlapping action potentials, contributing to the precision and reliability of neuronal communication.

 Relative refractory period